 We cover this smaller tree with multiple strands of twinkling multicolored lights and then let the kids go crazy, decorating their little hearts out with handmade garlands and ornaments.
-For our family tree, we like to “Keep it Real” and always purchase a fresh Christmas tree.
 This year, we decided that rather than buy our tree at a local lot, it was time to create a new tradition and make the trip out to the local cut it yourself Christmas tree farm.

 Even though the weather was a bit on the yucky side, we had a blast on our trip to the Christmas tree farm.
 The kids were running around, trying to find the perfect tree.
-They did find the perfect “Charlie Brown” tree (and yes, that is my son playing a pretend piano under the tree, lol.)
-They tried their best to convince me we needed to get that tree, but we finally settled on a much larger, fuller tree that could be trimmed to fit our main room perfectly.
+And now, we can’t wait to get started decorating our trees!!!

 If you need a few easy ideas for inspiration to get crafting, here are five easy Christmas craft ideas to get you started.
 These simple crafts are made with basic crafting supplies you probably already have around the house!